nadiakay/gallerize/README.md

 # gallerize

-Photo gallery.
-Fetch public domain photos from an API and creates a gallery of thumbnails with links to full res images.
-Created with React, Redux toolkit, React Router and Hooks.
+Public domain photo gallery.
+Fetch photos from an API and render a gallery of thumbnails with links to full res images.
+Created with React plus Redux Toolkit, React Router, and React Hooks.

 Under development.
-Clone and run npm start to check out the dev version.
-Currently gallery view and individual image pages are functioning using photos from JSONPlaceholder API.
+Clone and run npm start to check out the dev version featuring a working gallery view and image pages using photos from JSONPlaceholder API.

 Todo: